zeruhur/loner/en/loner_v3.md

 ### **Luck and Narrative Consequences**

-Luck does not function as a **health bar**—it represents a **character’s ability to evade misfortune, manipulate fate, or endure challenges**.
+Luck does not function as a **health bar** — it represents a **character’s ability to evade misfortune, manipulate fate, or endure challenges**.
 When Luck runs out, it signals **a shift in the story**, not necessarily **injury or death**.

 #### What Happens When a Character Reaches 0 Luck?

-📌 **Losing all Luck doesn’t mean immediate death**—instead, it signals a dramatic turning point.
+📌 **Losing all Luck doesn’t mean immediate death** — instead, it signals a dramatic turning point.
 The Oracle and story context should guide what happens next.

 - **In Combat?** → The character might be captured, knocked unconscious, or forced to flee.
 - **In a Chase?** → They lose their target or get cornered.
 - **In a Debate?** → They are outmaneuvered and must concede or face consequences.
 - **In a Heist?** → They trigger an alarm or leave behind crucial evidence.

-The moment Luck reaches **zero**, stop rolling—**the conflict has reached its conclusion**.
+The moment Luck reaches **zero**, stop rolling — **the conflict has reached its conclusion**.
 Now, ask: **What makes sense for the story?**

-### Example: When Luck Runs Out
+### 📌 Example: When Luck Runs Out

 > Zahra is **dueling a bounty hunter** in the ruins of an abandoned station.
 >
 > 🎲 The fight escalates, and Zahra’s **Luck drops to 0**.
-The Oracle will no longer determine small exchanges—her fate is sealed.
+The Oracle will no longer determine small exchanges — her fate is sealed.
 >
 > ✅ Instead of dying outright, she is **disarmed and pinned against a bulkhead**.
-The bounty hunter smirks, dragging her toward his ship—**now the real challenge begins: how does Zahra escape?**
+The bounty hunter smirks, dragging her toward his ship — **now the real challenge begins: how does Zahra escape?**

-🛑 **This keeps the story moving instead of ending with a simple "you lose."** Running out of Luck is not the end—it’s a turning point.
+🛑 **This keeps the story moving instead of ending with a simple "you lose."** Running out of Luck is not the end — it’s a turning point.

 ### **Embracing Luck as a Story Mechanic**